atsuoishimoto/shibazuke/docs/index.rst

 .. function:: loads(string)

-    Return the shibazuke representation of the object as a string.
+    Read a shibazuke object hierarchy from a string

 Exapmle